 Incidentally, many social enterprises are successful precisely because of the social impact they seek to make with their products and services.
 They find support in a world that is increasingly philanthropic and cause-oriented.

 Today, thousands of young and aspiring entrepreneurs enter business schools and set up enterprises that inspire social change both in their communities and in areas starving for socio-economic development.
 Social entrepreneurship has gotten so popular that MBA programs all over the globe have started to include elective classes focusing on the implementation of social ventures.
+And with an increasing focus on ESG (environmental, social, and governance) in all businesses, the trend is clear: having a heart is just good business.

 There is a pressing need to make things better – not just in developing countries, but in our own communities.
 It is more important than ever to build sustainable organizations that inspire significant social change.
 Social entrepreneurship, especially when applied to small, local-level businesses, can help stabilize entire communities and create opportunities for the next generation.
 As a result, giving back from the moment you launch your business will render you more successful in the long run.